-The Five Best Waterfalls Near Brisbane You Can Swim Under
+The Five Best Waterfalls Near Brisbane That You Can Swim Under

 Sometimes, you should go chasing waterfalls near Brisbane.
 What beats splashing about in a natural swimming pool, underneath streams of rushing water?
-Not much, especially in the middle of Queensland's hot, sticky summer.
+Not much, especially when Queensland's hot, sticky weather kicks in.

 Living in the city may limit your opportunities to enjoy such aquatic experiences, but delights await if you're willing to go for a drive.
 Luckily, our national parks offer some of the best waterfall swimming in the country.
 Here are five watering holes that are more than just the rivers and the lakes you're used to — and all are just a short road trip from Brisbane.